Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Acknowledgements

 \section{Acknowledgements}

-} We thank Ilya Gurwich, Yotam Gal, Yiftah Moyal, Elad Malka, Ido Reiss, and Yuri Lyubarsky for helpful discussions.
-This research was supported by the Israel Science Foundation (Grant No. 1769/15), by the IAEC-UPBC joint research foundation (Grant No. 300/18), and by the Ministry of Science, Technology \& Space, Israel, and has received funding from the GIF (Grant No. I-1362-303.7/2016).
+} We thank I. Gurwich, Y. Gal, Y. Moyal, E. Malka, I. Reiss, and Y. Lyubarsky for helpful discussions.
+This research was supported by the Israel Science Foundation (Grants No. 1769/15 and 2126/22), by the IAEC-UPBC joint research foundation (Grant No. 300/18), and by the Ministry of Science, Technology \& Space, Israel, and has received funding from the GIF (Grant No. I-1362-303.7/2016).